aspose-words/Aspose.Words-Documentation/net/getting-started/licensing/_index.md

 Use the [SetLicense](https://apireference.aspose.com/net/words/aspose.words/license/methods/setlicense/index) method to license a component.

-Calling **SetLicense** multiple times is not harmful, it just wastes processor time.
+Calling **SetLicense** many times is not harmful, it just wastes processor time.

 {{% /alert %}}